Amitlad340/OSU-Fall-2025-CS340-Portfolio/README.md

 This repository contains the official documentation for **Coffee Explorers**, a full-stack database project completed for CS340 (Introduction to Databases) at Oregon State University.

  **No source code is included**
-This repo showcases the design work, SQL development, PL/SQL logic, database architecture, and problem-solving that went into building the project.

 ---

 ## Collaboration